uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 Taken together, the sparsity and irregular structure of the data make standard regression models unsuitable unless additional, more informative predictors are introduced—such as the new parameters incorporated in Section 7.
 #v(2em)
 = 4.Methodology
+According to Preliminary Regression Attemps, we decided to use classification as our main task.
+However, in order to claim the limatation of regression model, we also developed NN regression model in section 5.5.

 == 4.1 K-Means Classification Models Methodology
 #v(1em)